 (A) Docked model of pNPG in the active site of BglB showing established catalytic residues (navy) and a selection of residues mutated (gold).
 A multiple sequence alignment of the Pfam database’s collection of 1,554 family 1 glycoside hydrolases was made and the sequence logo for (B) selected regions around specific residues discussed in the text and (C) over the entire BglB coding sequence is represented.
 The height for each amino acid indicates the sequence conservation at that position.

-Another notable finding was a ten-fold increase of kcat by a single point mutant, R240A.
+A novel finding was a tenfold increase of kcat by a single point mutant, R240A.
 The BglB crystal structure reveals that R240 forms two hydrogen bonds with E222 (Figure 3A).
 Molecular modeling of the R240A mutant predicts that E222 would adopt an alternative conformation in which the acid functional group of the glutamate is 2 Å closer to the active site (Supplemental Figure 2B).
 This would likely result in a significant change of the electrostatic environment around the active site, and indicates that the electronegative environment enhances catalysis of pNPG hydrolysis.
 Consistent with this hypothesis is the observation that the mutation E222A decreases kcat by ten fold.
 Both observations support previous evidence that the electrostatic environment enzyme active sites are of primary importance to catalysis.
 (21)

+While an exhaustive structural and mechanistic analysis of each individual mutant in our study is beyond the scope of this work, the examples above show the consistency of this work with previous efforts to mechanistically characterize the family 1 glycoside hydrolase family of enzymes.

 Conservation analysis of the BglB active site